-Computers have only been widely used for the last half a century and the internet has been popular for less than half that time, but even so, Vista computer crimes attorney will tell you the number of ways a person can violate the law with a computer and an internet connection seem to grow by the day.
+Computers have only been widely used for the last half a century and the internet has been popular for less than half that time, but even so, an internet crime attorney will tell you the number of ways a person can violate the law with a computer and an internet connection seem to grow by the day.
 These crimes are very complex and investigating them involves intricate, detailed work on behalf of the police.
-As a result, fighting the charges requires a knowledgeable attorney with experience fighting computer crime charges in Vista.
+As a result, fighting the charges requires a knowledgeable lawyer with experience fighting cyber crime charges.

 There are a wide array of crimes that can be performed on a computer, ranging from traditional crimes (such as possession of child pornography, embezzlement, attempting to meet a minor for sex, making criminal threats, credit card fraud, identity theft and stalking) to modern crimes that only exist due to technology (e.g., hacking, swatting, online child molestation, or accessing a computer without permission).